Master of Animal Science

 The Master of Animal Science nonthesis degree program is designed to give students a deeper academic background in sub-disciplines associated with the field of Animal Science which include nutrition, physiology, genetics, biotechnology and animal management.
 This program is a distance education version of the Master of Animal Science degree.
 Please visit the department web site for current admission requirements and curriculum information.

 (What can I do with this program of study?)

 Students completing the MAS degree pursue careers in livestock management and livestock production, with feed and animal health companies, and as agricultural extension agents and animal technicians.
 The program also provides preparation for veterinary and professional school.

 (What will I learn?)

 The Master of Animal Science program requires 36 credit hours, which includes 19 credits of core courses and 17 credits of elective courses.

 (Is this the program for me?
 How do I apply?)

-Applications to the MAS program are through the Graduate School.
-Factors considered in the evaluation of applicants for full admission include: Grade point average, TOEFL Scores (international applicants), letters of recommendation and additional information that reflects the potential of the applicant for academic excellence.
+Applications to the MAS program are made through the Graduate School.
+The GRE (Graduate Records Examination) is required for those applying to the program.
+In addition to the GRE, other factors considered in the evaluation of applicants for full admission include: grade point average, TOEFL scores (international applicants), letters of recommendation and additional information that reflects the potential of the applicant for academic excellence.